jakerella/home/public/git/workshop.md

 # Outline for Advanced Git Workshop

+1. Welcome
-1. Go through initial slides, point to slide URL
+    a. point to slide URL **WARNING** that this is NOT an introduction to Git
+    b. we'll be in CLI the whole time
+    c. get people to download git prompt script: http://bit.ly/git-cli-prompt

 2. Git is Distributed
     a.
 Show first few slides with diagrams
-    b. **Fork** ES6 todos project (jakerella/es6-todos) _SPEAKER_: into jk-workspace
+    b. **Fork** ES6 todos project (jakerella/es6-todos) (**JORDAN** into "jk-workspace")
     c.
+Show branch commands (`-a`, `-vv`)
+        i.
+Discuss "tracking", show how to set tracking on new branch
+    d.
+Discuss OSS workflow
-Set up remotes for updating from source
-    d. _SPEAKER_: create new branch in repo on GH
+        i.
+Set up remotes for updating from source ii. **SPEAKER**: create new branch in GH in ORIGINAL repo and make commit iii.
-    e.
 Check for updates from source (fetch & merge)
-    f.
-Show branch tracking (or not), create a branch locally and on server

 3. Showing diffs
     a. make a change, run `git diff`